DKenefake/MixingCut/README.md

 \end{align*}
 $$

+In addition to the solver, this repository provides a library that can be used to integrate the components of the MixingCut algorithm into other applications.
+The library is designed to be modular and easy to use, allowing developers to leverage the power of the MixingCut algorithm in their own projects.

-# Usage
+# Binary Usage

+## Mixing Cut Solver

-The solver can be used via the command line with the following interface:
+The MixingCut solver can be used via the command line with the following interface:

 ```bash
 ./mixingcut \